Skip to Main Content

 • Your financial situation

 Despite what many people think, there are no FAFSA income limits that prevent high-earning families from applying.
-That’s because the FAFSA can unlock non-need based financial aid programs, too.
+That’s because the FAFSA can unlock non-need-based financial aid programs, too.

-The information you provide on your FAFSA is reviewed to determine your eligibility for various types of college and career school aid.
+The information you provide on the FAFSA determines your eligibility for various types of college and career school aid.
+The financial aid categories include:

 Grants